ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 // You can specify the barcode formats via runtime settings. runtimeSettings.barcodeFormatIds = EnumBarcodeFormat.BF_ONED | EnumBarcodeFormat.BF_QR_CODE;

-// LocalizationModes is modes parameter that controls how the barcodes will be located.
+// LocalizationModes is the modes parameter that controls how the barcodes will be located.
 // Localization mode "scan directly" and "connected blocks" are enabled here.
 // You can enable at most 8 modes for each modes parameter. runtimeSettings.localizationModes = new int[]{EnumLocalizationMode.LM_SCAN_DIRECTLY,EnumLocalizationMode.LM_CONNECTED_BLOCKS};